Mykezero/memory-scanner/README.md

-# ZScanLib
+# Memory Scanner
 A class library to make it easier to work with and manipulate process memory.

 ### License
-ZScanLib is a free software project licensed under the GPLv3 license.
+Memory Scanner is a free software project licensed under the GPLv3 license.
 A copy of this license can be found in the project's root directory.

 ### Requirements
 * Windows Vista, 7, 8